Supplementary Materials

 You should think carefully before submitting supplementary material with your Yale College application.
 Most successful applicants submit only the required application materials.
 Because the Admissions Committee gives greatest weight to the required documents, it is recommended that you focus your energy primarily on those elements of the application.

 If you have a substantial and well-developed talent that cannot be conveyed adequately in the rest of your application, you may consider submitting an audio recording, musical score, art samples, writing samples, scientific research paper, film, or dance video.
+Please do not contact faculty to request an audition or review of your work.

 How to submit supplementary material

-Audio recordings, musical scores, art samples, film samples, and dance videos should be submitted through SlideRoom, an online platform that facilitates the submission of digital files to the Office of Undergraduate Admissions.
+SlideRoom is an online platform that facilitates the submission of digital files to the Office of Undergraduate Admissions.
 If you are considering the possibility of submitting material, create a SlideRoom account before submitting your applicationOnce your application is submitted you will not be able to access the SlideRoom program.
 To submit art, music, dance, or film as a supplementary material, you must send your material through SlideRoom by the appropriate application deadline: November 1 for Single-Choice Early Action candidates; January 2 for Regular Decision candidates; March 1 for transfer candidates.
-Please do not contact faculty to request an audition or review of your work.

 When submitting material to Yale through SlideRoom, first select the specific category that corresponds with your chosen application platform (Coalition Application, Common Application, or QuestBridge Application) and application round (Single-Choice Early Action or Regular Decision).
-Next, select the program that corresponds with the type of material (e.g. music, art) you plan to submit.
+Next, select the program that corresponds with the type of material (e.g., music, art) you plan to submit.
 Applicants who are eligible for an application fee waiver through the Common Application or Coalition Application, and applicants who are QuestBridge Finalists, will have the SlideRoom fee waived.

 Optional Arts Supplement Questionnaire

 Students who indicate their intention to submit a visual art, music, film or dance supplement with their application will have the option to complete the Arts Supplement Questionnaire.
 The form allows applicants to provide additional context for their submission.
-The optional form will appear on an applicant’s Yale Admissions Status Portal and should be completed by November 15 for Single-Choice Early Action applicants or January 8 for Regular Decision applicants.
+The optional form will appear on an applicant’s Yale Admissions Status Portal.
 Information provided on the Questionnaire, like other parts of the application, are subject to audit and verification.
 Review our Frequently Asked Questions for more details.

 Supplementary materials - visual art